Edward S. Curtis: Later years

 In 1927, after returning from Alaska to Seattle with Beth, Curtis was arrested for failure to pay alimony over the preceding seven years.
 The total owed was $4,500, but the charges were dropped.
 For Christmas of 1927, the family was reunited at the home of his daughter Florence in Medford, Oregon.
 This was the first time since the divorce that Curtis was with all of his children at the same time, and it had been 13 years since he had seen Katherine.

 In 1928, desperate for cash, Curtis sold the rights to his project to J. P. Morgan Jr. The concluding volume of The North American Indian was published in 1930.
-In total, about 280 sets were sold of his now completed magnum opus.
+In total, about 280 sets were sold of his now completed masterpiece.

-In 1930, his ex-wife, Clara, was still living in Seattle operating the photo studio with their daughter Katherine.
+In 1930, his ex-wife Clara was still living in Seattle operating the photo studio with their daughter Katherine.
 His other daughter, Florence Curtis, was still living in Medford, Oregon, with her husband, Henry Graybill.
 After Clara died of heart failure in 1932, his daughter Katherine moved to California to be closer to her father and Beth.